Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sans Souci has 84 active public transport stops, all of which are bus stops.
-These are served by 17 different routes that together facilitate 1692 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically living 143 meters from the nearest stop.
-Most residents commute outwards daily.
-Car remains the primary mode of transport at 85%, while train usage stands at 6%.
+These stops are served by 17 different routes that together facilitate 1,692 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 143 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+The car remains the dominant mode of transport at 85%, while 6% use the train.
 On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, a significant 40.4% of residents work from home, which may be reflective of COVID-19 conditions.
-Across all routes, service frequency averages 241 trips per day, equating to approximately 20 weekly trips per stop.
+According to the 2021 Census, 40.4% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 241 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport